Loading...

 We invite thinkers, visionaries, researchers, leaders, teachers, students, and seekers of truth from every corner of the world to share their ideas, experiences, realizations, and research toward shaping the foundations of a new, secure, peaceful, and everlasting world — a Unified Earth and a Dignified Humanity.

-A historic gathering of eminent philosophers, social and political thinkers, environmentalists, Nobel Laureates, Heads of State, and cultural icons.
+A historic gathering featuring eminent philosophers, social and political thinkers, environmentalists, Nobel Laureates, Heads of State, scholars, and cultural figures.

 Theme 1